Shielded through the heart

 My little Angel Rose wants to play with the pingpong ball I think.
 It landed inside my purse once for me to interact and be part of the present with a lifegiving smile, a smile for the two middle aged men letting their inner children play!
 For her, to stretch in ability to move something light as a feather.
 It's a secret of course.
 Perhaps this paragraph must be excluded in a possible published blogpost or book.
 We'll have to see about that.
 Should I dare write more like I used to in my diaries?
 It would show the world more of who I am.
 But do I really want that plagiarised and taken too?
 Would I become even more stalked?

 Do I dare to dream and design like this huge space?
 Do I want Telluselle Living Center to look like this?
 No, I don't.
-My design looks and taste are different with the bamboo as its focus.
+My design looks. and my taste is different with the bamboo as its focus.
 But, I must dare to dream big again.
+Where can I live?